 Fast-forward to E3 2018, and Sekiro: Shadows Die Twice was revealed to the world.
 It was a clear departure from Dark Souls and Bloodborne in terms of aesthetic, but it was the greater maneuverability that piqued my attention.
 Paired with a greater emphasis on stealth and swordplay, I had to give this game a shot.
 Therefore I bought the game near the end of April, excited to dig deep into its mechanics.

 Long story short, the game kicked my ass.
-I started the game strong, pushing through the early areas in the game with comparatively fewer depths.
+I started the game strong, pushing through the early areas in the game with comparatively fewer deaths.
 Unfortunately, May and June proved to be insanely busy times, and I didn’t pick up the game again until mid-July.
 Heading to the Hirata Estate, I traversed the roofs of the dampened buildings, taking down enemies one-by-one until I got to Lady Butterfly, where I ultimately failed to defeat her and dropped the game in favor of Fire Emblem: Three Houses.

 It wasn’t until December 14th that I was compelled to jump back into Sekiro: Shadows Die Twice.
 I bested Lady Butterfly to great delight, until it dawned upon me that stronger challenges still permeated the game.
 After reflecting for a couple minutes, I resolved to beat Sekiro: Shadows Die Twice, aware that it would push me to my absolute limit.